abdussamadbello/kitably-ai/README.md

 ### Answering Questions
 Once the book content is processed, users can ask questions about the book.
 The LangChain model is used to generate answers based on the processed content.

-## Using Shad CDN
+## Using Shadcn UI
-Shad CDN is used to efficiently deliver static assets and improve the performance of the application.
-The CDN ensures that content is delivered quickly and reliably to users around the world.
+Shadcn UI is a component library designed to help developers build user interfaces quickly and efficiently.
+It provides a collection of pre-built, customizable UI components that can be easily integrated into your React projects.

 ## Using NextAuth for Registration and Login
 NextAuth is used for secure user authentication.
 It provides a robust and flexible authentication system that supports various providers.
 Users can register and log in to the application, ensuring that their interactions with the book content are personalized and secure.